robotframework/robotframework/CONTRIBUTING.rst

 not the issue tracker, are also places where to ask general questions about the framework.

-Before submitting a new issue, it is always a good idea to check is the same bug or enhancement already reported.
+Before submitting a new issue, it is always a good idea to check if the same bug or enhancement is already reported.
 If it is, please add your comments to the existing issue instead of creating a new one.

 Reporting bugs